frederic-perez/AmE-dictionary/data/idioms.md

 __bear (someone or something) in mind__
 __bear fruit__ :three: (bear fruits) Yield results, have a favorable outcome. _This new idea of his is bound to bear fruit._
 __bear hug__ :two::hammer:
-__bear in mind (that)__ :two: To remember and consider something when making a decision or before taking action.
+__bear in mind (that)__ :three: (keep in mind) To remember and consider something when making a decision or before taking action.
 This phrase is often used as an instruction. _Before you ask for a raise, bear in mind that the company isn’t doing well financially right now._
 __bear out__ _v_ To be evidence that something is true or that what someone says is true; support something or someone: _The test results bear out our claims._ _I told them my side of the story and the evidence bore me out._
 __bear the brunt (of something)__
 __bear with (someone or something)__